Do you make too much for a ROTH IRA? The Rich People ROTH may be the answer.

 Make sure you actually work with an independent Certified Financial Planner™ and preferably one who is also a Fiduciary.
 While I believe all people are created equal, I know for a fact that many so- called “financial advisers” most definitely are not.
 You – and your money, and your future – deserve the smart and ethical best choices and strategies.
 Nobody wants to be sold some policy they don’t need.
 Or pay extra commissions or taxes than they need to.

 Take care until next time when I share more advice to help you BE FISCALLY FABULOUS!
 Your money matters.

-DAVID RAE, CFP®, AIF® is a Los Angeles-based retirement planning advisor with DRM Wealth Management a fast growing Registered Investment Advisor.
+DAVID RAE, CFP®, AIF® is a Los Angeles independent Financial advisor.
+Founder of DRM Wealth Management a fast growing Registered Investment Advisor.
 Named by Investopedia as one of the “100 Most Influential Financial Advisors” for 2017, he has been helping people reach their financial goals for over a decade.
 Follow him on Twitter @davidraecfp on Facebook or via his website, DavidRaeFP.com.